 14. Fave Crafts

 This is a new site for me but I like it.
-Fave Crafts has lots of crochet patterns as well as other craft tutorials available for free.
+Fave Crafts has many crochet patterns as well as other craft tutorials available for free.

 15. Lion Brand